 Now that we’ve printed our workbooks and are ready to follow along, let’s get started.

-How to Find Stress Relief with Autoimmune Disease:
+How to Find Stress Relief:

 1. Take a minimalist approach with possessions.